Ibrahim-Nasser0/open_fashion/README.md

-# 🛍️ Open Fashion - E-Commerce App UI
+# 🛍️ Open Fashion - E-Commerce UI Implementation

-A pixel-perfect UI clone of a modern e-commerce application, "Open Fashion," built entirely with Flutter.
-This project showcases a strong focus on UI/UX principles, complex UI implementation, and the translation of sophisticated Figma designs into a high-performance, responsive mobile app.
+A pixel-perfect Flutter implementation of the "Open Fashion" e-commerce design concept.
+This project's primary goal is to showcase advanced UI development skills by translating a sophisticated Figma design into a high-performance, responsive mobile app.

 **Note:** This is a UI-focused project and does not include a backend.
-Its primary goal is to demonstrate high-quality UI development skills in Flutter.
+It is an exercise in high-fidelity UI implementation and state management in Flutter.

 ---